 - Plain cheese: This pizza is very satisfying, even if it's only filled with cheese!

-- Italian Sausage: Not sausage links, rather bulk Italian sausage.
+- Italian Sausage: Not sausage links, but bulk Italian sausage.
 This is arguably the most traditional deep dish pizza topping.
 Use high quality Italian sausage, which has a flavorful blend of Italian spices, especially fennel.

 - Pepperoni: Pepperoni slices are a classic pizza topping most everyone loves and are a great topping for your deep dish pizza.